 -

-Competitive employment in integrated settings with equal pay
+Prioritize competitive, integrated employment with equal pay

 -